beeman/lamp-haproxy-zabbix/README.md

 balancer host in a web browser: http://<ip-of-lb>:8888.
 Reloading the page should have you hit different webservers.

-The Nagios web interface can be reached at http://<ip-of-nagios>/nagios/
+The Zabbix web interface can be reached at http://<ip-of-zabbix>/zabbix/

-The default username and password are "nagiosadmin" / "nagiosadmin".
+The default username and password are "admin" / "zabbix".

 ### Removing and Adding a Node